Research recipes and ingredients for festive favourites such as mince pies and Christmas pudding.

 - Research recipes and write down ingredients for festive food favourites like mince pies and Christmas pudding.

-- Buy trusted books to help from Delia Smith, Nigella Lawson, Jamie Oliver and Mary Berry or visit relevant web sites.
+- Search out trusted books to help from Delia Smith, Nigella Lawson, Jamie Oliver and Mary Berry, visit relevant food web sites or read food magazines.

-- Start planning your clothes and accessories for Christmas party season – browse fashion web sites and magazines for inspiration.
+- Start planning and perhaps ordering your clothes and accessories for Christmas Day; browse fashion web sites or magazines for inspiration.